Metaballs: Implementation

-More complicated models use a Gaussian potential constrained to a finite radius or a mixture of polynomials to achieve smoothness.
-The Soft Object model by the Wyvill brothers provides higher degree of smoothness and still avoids square roots.
+More complicated models use an inverse square law, or a Gaussian potential constrained to a finite radius or a mixture of polynomials to achieve smoothness.
+The Soft Object model by the Wyvill brothers provides higher degree of smoothness.

 A simple generalization of metaballs is to apply the falloff curve to distance-from-lines or distance-from-surfaces.

 There are a number of ways to render the metaballs to the screen.
 In the case of three dimensional metaballs, the two most common are brute force raycasting and the marching cubes algorithm.

 2D metaballs were a very common demo effect in the 1990s.
-The effect is also available as an XScreensaver module.
+The effect is also available as an XScreenSaver module.